Woman found dead in King William IV pub in Hampstead ‘was partner of landlady’

 The pub, with all its curtains drawn, remains closed with police officers standing guard.

-A police spokesman said: “Police were called at around 10:05am to a report on an unconscious female at an address in Hampstead High Street, NW3.
+A police spokesman said: “On Wednesday, 14 January police were called at around 10:05hrs to a report on an unconscious female at an address on Hampstead High Street, NW3.

 “Police and LAS attended.
 The 36-year-old female was pronounced dead at the scene.

 “The coroner has been informed and a post-mortem examination will be scheduled in due course.